Murder of Samuel Luiz: Crime

 According to Luiz's female friend who witnessed the crime, they were on a night out and stepped outside to smoke.
 Luiz was in a video call with another friend and rotated his phone to show the surroundings to the friend.
 A male and a female were walking by and believed they were being filmed.
 According to the witness, the male then walked up to Luiz and said, "you will either stop filming, or I'll kill you, faggot"; to this Luiz replied "Faggot, why?" before being beaten.

 Luiz's friend and other men managed to break up the fight.
 Luiz then asked his friend to find his lost mobile phone.
 While she was away, the attacker returned with 12 others and beat Luiz to death.
 The beating took place over 15 minutes and 250 metres.

 According to the investigation, after the killing the suspects have re-united twice more that night to discuss the incident.
-Presumably, in the second re-union, after learning the victim died, they coordinated between themselves to destroy some evidences.
+Presumably, in the second re-union, after learning the victim died, they coordinated between themselves to destroy some of the evidence.

 Investigation

-Two witnesses said that the group that killed Luiz was composed of Latin American or mixed-race men, between 20 and 30 years old.
+Two witnesses claimed that the group that killed Luiz was composed of men between 20 and 30 years old.

-Two men who helped to interrupt the initial fight are reported to be Ibrahima Shakur and Magatte, illegal immigrants from Senegal, who work as hawkers.
-The government considers regularising their legal situation in Spain as a reward for their actions.
+Two men who helped to interrupt the initial fight were Ibrahima Diack and Magatte N'Diaye, illegal immigrants from Senegal, who work as hawkers.
+The government considered regularising their legal situation in Spain as a reward for their actions.
 According to some reports the police also considers one of these men as a victim of the aggression, as he also was attacked during his intervention, and thus put his own life into danger.
+In February 2025 the two men were given honorary citizenship of A Coruña.

 Thirteen people were interviewed over the fatal beating.
 On 6 July, the police said that while they could not disregard any hypothetical motive, the initial evidence did not point to homophobia.
 According to investigators, the group of strangers would not have known that Luiz was gay.
 By the night of that same day, three people – two male and one female – were officially in custody.
 On 8 July the police confirmed an arrest of a fourth attacker, who allegedly also stole the victim's mobile phone after the attack.
-None of the arrested subjects has previous criminal records.
+None of the arrested subjects had previous criminal records.

 On 9 July, two more suspects were arrested, both underage, one of them having past criminal records.
-Three of four suspects arrested previously are ordered to stay in prison during pre-trial, without a release on bail option, while the other one (the woman) was released for the pre-trial period.
+Three of four suspects arrested previously were ordered to stay in prison during pre-trial, without a release on bail option, while the other one (the woman) was released for the pre-trial period.
 On 29 September, after about three months of investigation, a seventh suspect was arrested.

-Suspects

-Authorities do not disclose the suspects' identities officially, beyond stating that all have Spanish nationality and are residents of A Coruña.
-The following information is known according to media sources.
-Overall, all suspects are deemed to have a known track record of previous street violence but managed to stay mostly under the police radar prior to the killing of Luiz.